LegacyMCModding/Modding-API-JavaDocs/README.md

 ## Contributing

 If you want to contribute to the repository - that's great!
-We accept both submissions of patched versions of the JavaDocs via [Pull Requests](https://github.com/LegacyMCModding/Modding-API-JavaDocs/pulls) and submissions of projects (or their versions) which should be added to the repository via [Issues](https://github.com/LegacyMCModding/Modding-API-JavaDocs/issues).
+I accept both submissions of patched versions of the JavaDocs via [Pull Requests](https://github.com/LegacyMCModding/Modding-API-JavaDocs/pulls) and submissions of projects (or their versions) which should be added to the repository via [Issues](https://github.com/LegacyMCModding/Modding-API-JavaDocs/issues).

 ## Changelog